google-pay/google-pay-button/.github/ISSUE_TEMPLATE/question-template.md

 ---
 name: Question template
-about: Ask a question about the React component or custom element
+about: Ask a question about the React, Angular, or custom element
 title: ''
 labels: question
 assignees: ''